rodneyosodo/africastalking-eris-devkit-playground/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-These instructions will get you a copy of the code up and running on your local host for development and testing purposes.
+These instructions will get you a copy of the code up and running on your localhost for development and testing purposes.

 ### Prerequisites

-Things you will need to bring the project up on your local machine
+Things you will need to bring the project upon your local machine.

-* stm32board support for arduino
+* stm32board support for Arduino
 * rust support

 ### Installation